instant-labs/instant-bandit/pages/docs/usage/getting-started.md

 Every time the `InstantBandit` component mounts, it will increment an `exposures` counter for the current variant.

 When a new user clicks the `SignUpButton`, a call via the `useInstantBandit` hook will increment a `conversions` counter, also associated with the user's variant.

+> **Note:** It's up to implementers to increment `conversions` based on your definition of a conversion.
+> Instant Bandits makes this easy.
+See [The Metrics API](./working-with-metrics.md#the-metrics-api) for a simple example.

 Using these metrics, Instant Bandit will expose better performing variants to more traffic, while reserving allocations for the other variants.